otula/kiiaudata/uimahalliService/README.md

 - MySQL database (Tested with MariaDB Ver 15.1 Distrib 10.1.37, but any MySQL-compatible database should work)
 - Java Servlet Container Server (Tested with Apache Tomcat 9.0.6, but other versions should work as well)

+Additional compile time dependencies (please make sure your tomcat.home variable has been set correctly in your build.properties):
+- servlet-api.jar
+- catalina-ant.jar

 Compile-Howto
 -------------

-1) Clone this repository and the ca_frontend repository (e.g. https://github.com/otula/apilta/tree/master/ca_frontend).
+1) Clone this repository and the ca_frontend repository (i.e., https://github.com/otula/apilta/tree/master/ca_frontend).

 2) Modify the build.properties file (for this service) and the build-core.properties (for ca_frontend) to match your compile setup.